top of page

 When the court answers this question, they look at 10 factors, listed below:

-(4) The financial resources of each party, including the nonmarital and the marital assets and liabilities distributed to each.
+(4) The resources and income of each party, including the income generated from both nonmarital and the marital assets.

 (6) The contribution of each party to the marriage, including, but not limited to, services rendered in homemaking, child care, education, and career building of the other party.

-(7) The responsibilities each party will have with regard to any minor children they have in common.
+(7) The responsibilities each party will have with regard to any minor children they have in common, with special consideration given to the need to care to care for a child with a mental or physical disability.

 TYPES OF ALIMONY